2017-2018 CSU East Bay Catalog [ARCHIVED CATALOG]

 - Free Electives (if any) consist of any remainder units to reach the 180 total units (see your advisor).

 Note: Requirements are subject to change, so consult your advisor in the Department of Biological Sciences for clarification and interpretation of your major requirements.
+Because the upper division requirements of the B.S. degree are not large, students also need to carefully track their progress toward the 60 upper division units required for graduation.

 The following core courses are required: